Kalaburagi Karnataka, India Travel Guide

 Daily costs range from ₹1,500 - ₹3,000 (approx. $18 - $36 USD).
 This includes basic guesthouse accommodation, meals at local eateries, and public transport.

-Eat local street food or "dhaba" style restaurants.
+Eat street food from the region or "dhaba" style restaurants.

 Avoid private taxis; use shared auto-rickshaws.